jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 Please notice that file names may be case sensitive on your system too.

 # Roadmap
-This is very much a work in progress.
-I will consider displaying editorial (and other) remarks as part of either the CRF itself or the annotations.
 It is my hope that this way of displaying annotations will catch on and eventually become wide spread throughout the pharma industry.

-I will also consider to include other (CDASH) annotations, if I am lead to believe this is a general desire.
+This is very much a work in progress, but these parts are curently under consideration
+* If I find an ODM-xml document including a visit matrix, I will display it as part of the CRF.
+* Displaying editorial (and other) remarks as part of the CRF, pending a uniform way to include notes in the ODM-xml file.

 # License
 Distributed under the MIT License.
 See [LICENSE](https://github.com/jmangori/CDISC-ODM-and-Define-XML-tools/blob/master/LICENSE) for more information.